treeverse/lakeFS/docs/enterprise/troubleshooting.md

 ## Usage - Collect and Send Flare

-The following script is intended to be run locally and assumes that lakeFS and fluffy are deployed to a K8s cluster, since this is the recommended setup.
+The following script is intended to be run locally and assumes that lakeFS and fluffy are deployed to a Kubernetes cluster, since this is the recommended setup.
 Running this script requires that `kubectl` be installed on the machine it is being run from and that `kubectl` is configured with the correct context and credentials to access the cluster.
 Aside from running the `flare` command on both lakeFS and fluffy, this script also fetches the logs from all running pods of lakeFS and fluffy.

 ### Step 1 - Set Script Variables